YaelChen/OOP_exercise/README.md

 # OOP_exercise
-a python classes exercise from self.py course
+a python Classes exercise from self.py course